trembanis/election-blog/content/post/2024-09-29-blog-post-4/index.Rmd

 # The Incumbency Advantage(s)

 Roughly two-thirds of all presidential elections in the postwar period were won by incumbents.
-2024 will not be one such election year – but even without a sitting president on the ticket, the question of incumbency looms larger than ever.
+2024 will not be one such election year, but even without a sitting president on the ticket, the question of incumbency looms larger than ever.

 To call incumbency an advantage is a little misleading; especially for a year like this one, it is useful to think of incumbency as a network of often conjoined – but theoretically separable – conditions.
 There’s name recognition, the ability to direct federal grants, access to the bully pulpit, avoidance of the primary gauntlet, and having already survived one general election, to name a few.